FIXTradingCommunity/fixp-specification/README.md

 changes to the working draft.

 ### Previous versions
-RC2 and previous versions of SBE, as well as other FIX high performance protocols, are available as MS Word documents at [High Performance Specifications](http://www.fixtradingcommunity.org/pg/structure/tech-specs/high-performance-specifications).
+RC2 and previous versions of FIXP, as well as other FIX high performance protocols, are available as MS Word documents at [High Performance Specifications](http://www.fixtradingcommunity.org/pg/structure/tech-specs/high-performance-specifications).

 ## License